1337raspberry/fretwork/README.md

 ## 2. Building a cache

-This walks `SEARCH_PATH`, finds every `song.ini`, `notes.chart`, and `notes.mid`, reads them, and writes one cache file containing every song's note data and metadata.
+`build.py` walks `SEARCH_PATH`, finds every `song.ini`, `notes.chart`, and `notes.mid`, reads them, and writes one cache file containing every song's note data and metadata.
 This is the slowest step (~10 minutes on a ~3k song library - more if more midi files, less if more charts).

 By default this will run on the `SEARCH_PATH` & `HEADER` set in the config.